Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 pairs* to cryptographic keys or other structured data.
 Labels correspond to user identifiers, and a new version of a label is created each time the label's associated value changes.
-Transparency Logs have an *epoch* counter which is incremented every time a new label-version pair is added.
+Transparency Logs have an *epoch* counter which is incremented every time a new set of label-version pairs are added.

 ~~~
   Epoch   Update      Set of logged Label-Version Pairs